lucassklp/lucassklp/README.md

 ## Hello there 👋

-I am Lucas Simas 👨

-Software engineer and Full Stack Web Developer 💻
+I am a software engineer and Full Stack Web Developer 💻

 💡 I am a person who loves new challenges and I am always willing to learn new things.